What is the Pupil Premium?

 The Pupil Premium grant was introduced in April 2011 by the coalition Government to address issues which adversely affect student achievement in school that have been shown to be linked to disadvantage and deprivation.
 The grant is based on the number of children registered for Free School Meals at any point in the last six years and children who have been looked after continuously for more than six months and children of service personnel.
 It is the responsibility of the Academy to decide how this money should be spent to support students, with the purpose of boosting pupil attainment of this group.

-Our Pupil Premium students currently make up 36% of the student population which is higher than the national average of 28%.
+Our Pupil Premium students currently make up 41% of our student population which is higher than the National Average of 27%.
+For the academic year 2021 - 2022 our PP grant is £424,498.

 Principles regarding the use of Pupil Premium Funding